David Nussbaum - CEO

 Between 1991 and 2006, David was a non-executive director, and later Chair, of Traidcraft plc, the leading UK 'Fair Trade' company; and was subsequently a non-executive director and vice-chair of the Fair Trade finance organisation Shared Interest until 2014.

-David is also a member of the International Integrated Reporting Council, and sits on the Marks & Spencer Executive Advisory Board on Sustainability.
+David is also a Board director of the International Integrated Reporting Council, and sits on the Marks & Spencer Executive Advisory Board on Sustainability.

 David has two degrees in theology, one in finance, and an honorary doctorate.
 He and his wife have four adult children and live in Buckinghamshire.